How to Renew a Work Visa in Japan (2026 Guide)

 • Kyoto

-You can confirm office locations, opening hours, and procedures on the official website of the Immigration Services Agency of Japan:
+For addresses, opening hours, and procedures, visit the official website: Immigration Services Agency of Japan

 4. Required Documents (Standard Checklist)